Introduction to Environmental Policy

 Dates: April 4, 11, 18, 25, May 2 (Module 3, 5 sessions)

 Call number: 60821

 The past two decades have seen an increasing amount of attention given to the importance of environmental policy and planning in promoting a sustainable future for the planet.
 This course examines contemporary domestic and international issues that require environmental policy and planning solutions.
-It explores policy responses to local and global environmental problems such as biodiversity loss, air and water pollution, and climate change.
-The course examines how governments of industrial and developing countries, non-governmental organizations, the scientific community, and the private sector shape environmental policy through a wide range of economic, social, and political factors.
-Topics cover the history, evolution and the application of existing environmental policies in the world, US environmental regulation, international environmental treaties including Kyoto Protocol, new clean energy policies, and incentives for the private sector for promoting sustainable technologies.
+It explores policy responses to local and global environmental problems such as biodiversity loss, air and water pollution, climate change, and environmental justice.
+The course examines how governments of advance and developing countries, non-governmental organizations, the scientific community, and the private sector shape environmental policy through a wide range of economic, social, and political factors.
+Topics cover the history, evolution and the application of existing environmental policies in the world, change in the USA’s and China’s environmental regulation in recent years, international environmental treaties including Kyoto Protocol and the Paris Agreement, new clean energy policies, and incentives for the private sector for promoting sustainable technologies.

 About the Instructor